Rapporteket/rapbase/README.md

 [![Lifecycle: maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

 is an R package holding common R functions for *Rapporteket* which is a reporting service for Norwegian medical quality registries.
 Each registry at *Rapporteket* will have their content structured as R packages that are all found under the [Rapporteket organization at GitHub](https://github.com/Rapporteket).
 Such packages are likely to depend on the *rapbase* package.
-Please feel free to [learn mora about the *rapbase* package](https://rapporteket.github.io/rapbase/index.html).
+Please feel free to [learn more about the *rapbase* package](https://rapporteket.github.io/rapbase/index.html).

 Top-level information regarding *Rapporteket* is [provided on a dedicated site (in Norwegian)](https://rapporteket.github.io/rapporteket).